Get started

 6 -174.5 27.5 3 1

-2. Environmental data: Upload environmental data as raster files (e.g., .tif or .nc format) in a ZIP file with a specific structure.
+1. Environmental data: Upload a .zip archive containing environmental data as raster files (e.g., .tif or .nc format) with a specific structure.
 The ZIP file should contain a subdirectory for each environmental variable, with files sorted by time period.
 For example, if you have two variables (x1 and x2) and your observations are from two different years, your ZIP file should look like this:

 fit_layers.zip